slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence? (aka do you have high standards).
 - to see who rules you, is the person you are not allowed to criticise.
 - succeful takers are the most visible people in organizations.
-- convincing vs inspiring! leadership
+- convincing vs inspiring leadership

-We advance the welfare of others — often unconsciously — by sharing resources, cooperating, and collaborating within a social structure.
-As perhaps an unintended consequence, we find ourselves gaining power.
-Most often, this power is something that’s given to us, and not something we set out to seize.
-This runs directly counter to the popular belief that power is attained by becoming a Machiavellian super villain and using force, manipulation, deception, and strategic ruthlessness to take it at the expense of others.
-Individuals demonstrating value to other individuals — or companies demonstrating value to a society — gain power as a direct result.
+- There are three keys: honesty, effectiveness, and efficiency.

 Beth Comstock:
-2. Organize Around Information Flows: In the digital age, information moves fast.
-To keep up with information flows, you have to ditch hierarchy.
-There’s no room for bureaucracy.
-It’s about openness, candor, radical feedback and full transparency.
-If you organize your organization around these tenets, you’ll thrive.
-3. Empower Individuals: Build a team of people who are prepared for change and empower them to do great work.
-The question is: how do you get people to get excited to grab power and go for it?
-More autonomy.
-4. Define your company’s “MO” -- Mindset Orientation: Mindset is everything.
-As a leader, you must provide the vision and then allow your teams to figure their way out.
-Create a mindset that incentivizes them to do what they need to do the fastest, best way they can.
-It means they may fail.
-You should encourage them to fail fast, learn from their mistakes, and keep going.
-At GE, this process is called FastWorks, and it’s built on lean startup methodology.
-5. Establish Feedback Loops: Exponential leaders must both give and receive feedback – and importantly, they have to actually use it.
-Beth offers three ideas here:
-First: “One of the things we’ve done at GE is we’ve actually gotten rid of our employee performance reviews.
-Anyone in the organization can give anyone feedback.
-I just did a Facebook Live event last week and one of my young colleagues in the company gave me some feedback.
-It wasn’t so good… ‘You weren’t looking at the camera at the right point.
-You looked like you were distracted.’
-It was hard feedback to receive, but it was encouraged.”
-“What is the one thing that is true that you think I don’t want to hear?”
-Beth comments that you’ll be amazed what you’ll learn.
-It’s extremely valuable.
 Third: Rather than doing long, convoluted employee surveys, stick to a simple feedback mechanism: Continue, or consider.
 You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
 It’s really simple, fast and actionable.
-6. Get Used to Living in the In-Between: Exponential leaders are comfortable with ambiguity and uncertainty.
-This is going to be key to survive the change that is coming.
-7. Mash Up Minds and Machines: Exponential leaders use technology to their advantage, combining the power of computing and data with human leadership.
 8. Prioritize Innovation and Observe Patterns That Block It: Innovating is really hard.
 Good leaders understand they have to navigate the tension.
 Sometimes leaders give up, and they don’t hold their team accountable for growing.
 They themselves back off on it.
 And so is it any wonder that the people on the team deprioritize innovating?.

-1. Always be an Ambassador for Your Team, Innovation Happens Everywhere.
-3. Once a Decision is Made, It is Supported.
-Period.
-This is really important.
-Once a decision is made in a meeting, there must be no second-guessing of that decision after the fact.
-Sue explains, “When we walk out of that room, and you’ve had all the chance to actually defend your position to make the decision, it’s time to start executing.
-That’s it.”
-If you need to change a strategy, use data from implementation to support your argument and bring it up in the next decision-making meeting.
-4. Proactive Problem Management – Go Directly to the Source: As complexity increases, so too does the potential for conflict or confusion.
-As an exponential leader, you must be proactive in managing this.
-Sue’s strategy is simple and clear: “Go to the source, directly to the source.
-Don’t complain to managers or others before you’ve gone to the person first to resolve the conflict.”
-7. You Can’t Delegate Culture: This is absolutely critical for exponential leaders.
-Culture can make or break a company, and therefore it a) must be very high on a leader’s list of priorities and b) must come from the top.
-Leaders can’t delegate culture.
-Sue goes on, “Leaders are the culture bearers, the torchkeepers of culture in our companies.
-They might have change agents, or those that actually help them amplify their culture, but the leader cannot delegate culture.
-This is a truth that a lot of us forget because we’re so busy.
-Employees and teams really want to see it from their leaders.
-They want to hear the talk, they want to watch them walk the talk, all the time.”
-Interestingly, while leaders cannot delegate culture creation, they can delegate culture keeping.

-- There are three keys: honesty, effectiveness, and efficiency.
 -->

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

 Leaders are team makers.
 There are no bad teams, only bad leaders.

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
-Leadership is based on emotional intelligence, people don’t follow robots, they follow the strong person.
+Leadership is based on emotional intelligence, people don’t follow robots, they follow the strongest person.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.

+- Leaders cannot delegate culture creation, they can delegate culture keeping.
+- Leaders are embassadors of their teams.
+- Proactive Problem Management – Go directly to the source.

 > *'A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves.' -- Lao Tzu*